 Keyboard class sends keypress reports for a USB keyboard device to the host.

 Keycode class defines USB HID keycodes to send using

-from adafruit_hid.keyboard import Keyboard from adafruit_hid.keycode import Keycode # Set up a keyboard device. kbd = Keyboard() # Type control-x. kbd.press(Keycode.CONTROL, Keycode.X) kbd.release_all() # Type capital 'A'. kbd.press(Keycode.SHIFT, Keycode.A) kbd.release_all() # Press and hold the shifted '1' key to get '!' (exclamation mark). kbd.press(Keycode.SHIFT, Keycode.ONE) # Release the ONE key and send another report. kbd.release(Keycode.ONE) # Press shifted '2' to get '@'. kbd.press(Keycode.TWO) # Release all keys. kbd.release_all()
+from adafruit_hid.keyboard import Keyboard from adafruit_hid.keycode import Keycode # Set up a keyboard device. kbd = Keyboard() # Type lowercase 'a'.
+Presses the 'a' key and releases it. kbd.send(Keycode.A) # Type capital 'A'. kbd.send(Keycode.SHIFT, Keycode.A) # Type control-x. kbd.send(Keycode.CONTROL, Keycode.X) # You can also control press and release actions separately. kbd.press(Keycode.CONTROL, Keycode.X) kbd.release_all() # Press and hold the shifted '1' key to get '!' (exclamation mark). kbd.press(Keycode.SHIFT, Keycode.ONE) # Release the ONE key and send another report. kbd.release(Keycode.ONE) # Press shifted '2' to get '@'. kbd.press(Keycode.TWO) # Release all keys. kbd.release_all()

 KeyboardLayoutUS sends ASCII characters using keypresses.
 It assumes

 the host is set to accept keypresses from a US keyboard.